hasura/supergraph-ndc-demo/console/README.md

 It would be nice to be able to run console locally.

 I'm not sure what the journey is for something like this, but if I remember correctly, v2 had a console that you could run yourself.
 Is GraphiQL the extent of v3 console functionality?
+In terms of OSS, what is available for someone to self-host

 AFAIK console needs the control plane, which means you need LUX for it?
 I'm not entirely clear on this.